yongler/Peggle-clone/README.md

 ### Unit Testing

+- Peg
+   - Should return nil when initialized with negative radius
 - Acceleration
    - Instance should be initialised with x and y inputs without fail
    - Should be able to call `update(velocity: Vector, time: Double)` and returns the new velocity that is acted upon acceleration self instance